top of page

 Sensory Integration/Processing Therapy

-Sensory Integration/Processing Therapy helps a child appropriately process sensory messages for use.
-The therapy is provided by a qualified therapist who has completed the certified courses and training.
-A session of sensory processing takes place at a fun and safe sensory gym which is equipped with swings, a trampoline, monkey bars, a climbing wall, slides, a ball pit, a zip line, and big soft blocks.
-A child actively moves and explores a sensory rich environment to feel the just-right amount of sensation he/she needs.
+Sensory Integration/Processing Therapy helps children effectively process sensory information.
+This therapy is provided by a qualified therapist who has completed certified courses and training.
+Sessions occur in a fun and safe sensory gym equipped with swings, a trampoline, monkey bars, a climbing wall, slides, a ball pit, a zip line, and large soft blocks.
+In this sensory-rich environment, children actively move and explore to experience the 'just right' amount of sensation they need.

 Signs of Sensory Processing Difficulties (SPD)

-• Difficulty with sitting still or upright posture
+• Difficulty sitting still or maintaining an upright posture

-• Over-sensitive to touch, noises, smells, other people Frequent or long temper tantrums
+• Over-sensitive to touch, noises, smells, and other people

-• Easily distracted by sounds and visual stimulation
+• Easily distracted by sounds and visual stimuli

 • Unaware of pain or touch